TheJelmega/prog-lang/design/README.md

 to define a raw string, the prefix `r` is used, followed by any number of `#`s, and then a `"`.
 The text in the string will now run until the next encounter of a `"`, followed with as many `#`s as proceeed the string's starting `"`.

+_TODO: like C#, multiline strings should be indent aware_

 ### 6.4.1.
 String continuation sequence [↵](#64-string-literals-)

 ```